bluesky/bluesky/doc/source/plans.rst

     Thus, ``a=1`` takes precedence of ``a=2``.
 We use it to give user-provided metadata precedence over a plan's hard-coded metadata in the event of a key collision.

+    See the `relevant section of the Python documentation <https://docs.python.org/3/library/collections.html#collections.ChainMap>`_ for more.

 Plan Preprocessors
 ------------------